dougeby/IntuneDocs/InTuneDocs/GetStarted/choose-how-to-manage-devices.md

 # Choose how to manage devices

-To take advantage of the many feature that Intune offers, such as app deployment and control of device settings, your devices must be *managed*.
+To take advantage of the many features that Intune offers, such as app deployment and control of device settings, your devices must be *managed*.
 How you manage devices depends on the Intune capabilities you want to use.
 This topic helps you choose the method that meets your needs.

 To manage devices that run iOS, Mac OS X, Android, or Windows Phone, you must *enroll* them.